Critter Science

 2.)
 Their Latin name “Vulpes lagopus” means “hare-footed fox”.
 This is due to the fur they have on their paws, which helps reduce heat-loss and assists in walking on icy surfaces.

 3.)
 The Arctic fox primarily preys on voles, hares, and their favorite… lemmings.
-They are Omnivores (eat both plant and animal matter) though that are opportunistic feeders.
+They are omnivores (eat both plant and animal matter) though that are opportunistic feeders.
 They can hunt perfectly well, but often have no shame in eating the scraps left behind from a polar bear.

 4.)
 Like other foxes, these cute critters have amazing hearing and also use the north facing electromagnetic poles to triangulate prey hidden in the snow.